FAQ

 •

-• you are an HCV-infected person with congenital clotting deficiencies (hemophilia) or with thalassemia major who received blood products or blood transfusions in Canada in the period January 1, 1986 to July 1, 1990;
+• you have congenital clotting deficiencies (hemophilia, including von Willebrand's disease) or thalassemia major and received blood products or blood transfusions in Canada in the period January 1, 1986 to July 1, 1990 and you are infected with HCV (referred to in these FAQs as a Primarily Infected Person or HCV Infected Person);

-• you were infected with HCV by a spouse, partner or parent who qualifies; or
+• you were infected with HCV by a spouse or parent who qualifies (referred to as a Secondarily Infected Person or HCV Infected Person);

-• you are a family member or dependent of a deceased person infected with HCV who would have qualified and his or her death was caused by HCV; and
+• you are a family member or dependent of a deceased HCV Infected Person who qualifies and whose death was caused by his or her HCV infection;

-• you have not already been approved or disqualified under the 1986-1990 Hepatitis C Settlement claims programs which have been available since April 2000.
+• you have not already been either approved or disqualified under the original 1986-1990 Hepatitis C Settlement claims plans that have been in place since April 2000; and

 •